 Also during the year ended September 30, 2018, the Authority approved a grant in an amount not to exceed \$2,000,000 to the Lakeview Center, Inc. for the expansion of its healthcare facility located in Century, Florida, a small community in northern Escambia County.
-The expansion will double the size of the existing building, creating separate areas within the facility for Lakeview Center to operate its mental health programs, and for Escambia Community Clinic, Inc., d/b/a Community Health Northwest Florida ("ECC") to provide primary medical care and dental services.
-This grant is subject to (1) a contribution of 10% of the project cost to be funded by or on behalf of the Lakeview Center and (2) a contractual commitment by both the Lakeview Center and ECC to provide their respective health care services at the renovated facility for a period of not less than 10 years.
+The expansion will double the size of the existing building, creating separate areas within the facility for Lakeview Center to operate its mental health programs, and for Escambia Community Clinic, Inc., d/b/a Community Health Northwest Florida ("CHNWF") to provide primary medical care and dental services.
+This grant is subject to (1) a contribution of 10% of the project cost to be funded by or on behalf of the Lakeview Center and (2) a contractual commitment by both the Lakeview Center and CHNWF to provide their respective health care services at the renovated facility for a period of not less than 10 years.
 The grant is on a reimbursement basis, with the full amount of the grant payable at project completion.
-At September 30, 2018, grant expenses totaling \$597,075 were incurred by Lakeview Center, and this amount has been accrued in the statement of financial position as a charitable grant payable.
-The project is expected to be completed prior to the end of fiscal year 2019, at which time the Lakeview Center will receive reimbursement for the cost of the project, less its 10% contribution, in an amount not to exceed \$2 million dollars.
+During the years September 30, 2019 and 2018, grant expenses totaling \$1,402,925 and \$597,075, respectively, were incurred by Lakeview Center, and were accrued in the statement of financial position as a charitable grant payable.
+As of September 30, 2019, the project has been completed and the total reimbursement for the cost of the project, less Lakeview Center's 10% contribution, has been accrued in the amount of \$2,000,000.